nymtech/dev-portal/src/tutorials/ipfs-service-provider/writing-uc-functions.md

 ## Modyfying our `main()` function.

 We will need to replace the references to the `sendButton` variable at the bottom of our `main()` function with a new `addEventListener` method, a member of our `fileInput` variable.
-This function will execute a new function we will soon create, `onFileChange`, whenever a file is selected via our button.
+This method will execute a new function we will soon create, `onFileChange`, whenever a file is selected via our button.

 ```typescript